keybangz/csgo-smurf-shop/README.md

 It uses Sanity for item information to sell on the site, and also was originally setup for Stripe.JS, however I did not end up finishing that.

 Stack:
-NodeJS (14.0)
+- NodeJS (14.0)
-NextJS
+- NextJS
-Tailwind
+- Tailwind
-Sanity
+- Sanity
-Stripe
+- Stripe

+## Preview Images

 ![image](https://github.com/cigzag/csgo-smurf/assets/23132897/837e57d4-9c5a-418e-bd39-0bfea0c91021)